-There’s a right way and a wrong way to use loans, and in many cases the right way is to simply not use them at all.
+There’s a right way and a wrong way to use loans, and in many cases, the right way is to simply not use them at all.
 Think back to being a kid - how often did you take out a loan?
 Probably never, and there’s a good reason for that.
 Our fathers knew that we needed to learn to live within our means.

 That being said, there are times when taking out a personal loan or auto title loan is the right strategic decision.
 Your father may have used them more than you realize to keep your family’s finances above water and to bridge the gap between paychecks in tough financial times.

 The final lesson your dad probably taught you is how important it is to teach and guide your own children in handling their finances correctly.
-A little guidance from a parent to a child can mean a lifetime of good decision and financial security.
-So, this Father’s Day, think about telling your dad thanks, and don’t forget to pass on what he taught you to your children.
+A little guidance from a parent to a child can mean a lifetime of good decisions and financial security.
+So, this Father’s Day, think about telling your dad thanks and don’t forget to pass on what he taught you to your children.